onzag/itemize/docs/tutorials/airbnb/06-reservation.md

 When we use triggers we do a local update first and then elevate it to the database, unless we do a raw db upgrade which does it the other way around; however for a service we need to do raw db updates only, so in that sense, what we need is a global service that runs on the global manager level.

-Let's first create our new test service, create a file at `server/booking-service.ts` and let's make a new very basic service.
+Let's first create our new test service, create a file at `server/booking-service.ts` and let's make a new very basic service, we are making this one local for demonstration.

 ```ts
 import { IAppDataType } from "@onzag/itemize/server";